UPDATE: 2021-05-06 Tape deck now also controlled via a Psion Series 3a 😀

 Around October 2020 I got the cassette deck out again and this time it was a little ill.
 Common with all decks of this range & era a small plastic motor drive wheel becomes brittle & cracks with age but thanks to a quick visit to tapeheads.net I managed to diagnose & fix the problem.
 Another issue these Technics decks suffer with is tarnishing/oxidation of the contacts behind the front panel push-buttons used for all the main functions (STOP/PLAY/FF Dolby off/on etc.) and mine was displaying some intermittent symptoms – i.e. I would press “FF” but the deck actually goes into “PLAY”.

-Luckily I found a service manual on the internet for another deck in the same range which shared a lot of components with my model and the push-button front panel part of the schematic can be seen below:
+Luckily I found a service manual on the internet for the deck and the push-button front panel part of the schematic can be seen below:

-A resistor chain is grounded at various points to signal to the mechanism control logic what mode is requested.
+A very common mechanism is used in lots of consumer electronics of this type: a resistor chain is grounded at various points to signal to the mechanism control logic what mode is requested.
 This explains why a tarnished button contact with a higher resistance is interpreted by the logic as a mode further up the chain (e.g. “PLAY” instead of “FF”).

 I found some great resources on the internet such as Thomas Stewart’s RasPi control for a reel-to-reel deck.
 I prototyped two different approaches: a minimalist python-based script and a Node-Red version (both of them inspired by Henry Cheung’s E-tinkers.com blog).
 The python script performed both the web server function and controlled the relays directly via GPIO pins, the Node-Red implementation produced a UI with buttons that executed individual python scripts to control the GPIO signals.